 But despite its prominence, some of us are still hazy on the details of the UX process.
 For instance, what is a UX strategy, and how does it contribute to UX design?

 In a nutshell, a good web design project needs a strong UX strategy (or long-term plan) to ensure that it follows a user-centric approach, as well as aligns with the company’s vision.
 With some help from the UX experts, including UX Strategist Jaime Levy, this post will guide you through the finer points of UX strategy and UX design so that you can build the ideal UX process.

 UX strategy has been defined in a variety of different ways by the experts.

-- Jaime Levy tell us that it’s about identifying a ‘North Star’; a strategic way to design UI UX.
+- Jaime Levy tell us that it’s about identifying your project’s goal through your UX strategy.

 - Senior User Experience Researcher David Juhlin talks about 5 levels of UX strategy that align UX and business strategy here.

 - Senior Product Designer Sherif Amin describes it as the intersection between three concepts: human elements (the people and teams involved, including stakeholders), informational elements (data and user research), and desired outcomes (features, functionality and success metrics).

 Whichever way you look at UX strategy, it all boils down to why and how you’re going to implement user experience in your software.